VincentQQu/LF-Transmission/README.md

 ## Transmission Pipline

+Since the proposed method uses HEVC codec, [ffmpeg](https://ffmpeg.org/download.html) is required for transmission.

 ### The Proposed Method (Angular Attention + Enhanced Resampling Reconstruction)

-1.Specify the root directory of the light field images to be transmitted in `./Transmission/proposed.py`: `./Transmission/scenes/proposed` (recommended to use absolute path).
+1.Specify the root directory of the light field images to be transmitted in `./Transmission/proposed.py`: `./Transmission/scenes/proposed`.
 For convenience, a sample LFI has already been placed in this folder.

-2.Run `python3 proposed&ERR.py`.
+2.Run `python3 proposed.py`.

-3.The transmitted Light Field Images (LFI) will be saved in `./Transmission/scenes/proposed&ERR/ComplexBackground/0062/0062_Divide_6`.
+3.The transmitted Light Field Images (LFI) will be saved in `./Transmission/scenes/proposed/ComplexBackground/0062/0062_Divide_6`.
 Within this directory:

 - `0062_Divide_6/Adaptive_SR` contains LFIs transmitted using our proposed strategy and the ERR method.
 - `0062_Divide_6/Adaptive_SR/Reconstruction` holds the LFIs transmitted with the proposed strategy.